iSaluki/phhs6/content/sixth/Business/Units/fh/EmergingMarketsAndBusiness.md

 - Inadequate protection of brand and other intellectual property
 - State subsidy of industries to make them more competitive globally

+### Key risks and threat of emerging markets

+- Political instability
+- Cultural differences / sensitivities
+- Variable approaches to financial and legal dealings
+- Corruption and bureaucracy still an issue
+- Emerging markets becoming major exporters
+- Low-cost production makes developed economies uncompetitive in some markets

 [Business](/Business)